|

 absorbed by melanin and a little absorbed by water.
 Some wavelengths in

-oxyhemoglobin and therefor by blood vessels.
-Infra red light is absorbed
+therefore by blood vessels.
+Infra-red light is absorbed

 by water, however melanin and hemoglobin almost not absorb it.
 Choosing the